SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/add_column.rst

 **********************
 ADD COLUMN
 **********************
 The ``ADD COLUMN`` command is used to add columns to an existing table.

 Syntax
 ==========
-The following is the correct syntax for adding a table:
+The following is the correct syntax for adding a column to an existing table:

 .. code-block:: postgres